Continuity properties and infinite divisibility of stationary distributions of some generalized Ornstein--Uhlenbeck processes: Continuous-singularity and absolute continuity

-The estimate \eqref{Hdimuvw} is meaningful only when $H(\rh_{q,r})/\log c<1$, as the Hausdorff dimension of any measure on the line is less than or equal to $1$.
-But, in this case, \eqref{Hdimuvw} does not only tell continuous-singularity of $\mu_{c,q,r}$, but also gives finer information on a set of full measure for $\mu_{c,q,r}$.
+The estimate \textup{(\ref{Hdimuvw})} is meaningful only when $H(\rho_{q,r})/\log c<1$, as the Hausdorff dimension of any measure on the line is less than or equal to $1$.
+In this case~\textup{(\ref{Hdimuvw})} not only tells the continuous-singularity of $\mu_{c,q,r}$, but also gives finer information on a set of full measure for $\mu_{c,q,r}$.